 Background to our poor law records

 Before 1845 relief of the poor was undertaken by the parish kirk session.
-The 1845 the Poor Law (Scotland) Act established Parochial Boards throughout the country, which were replaced by Parish Councils in 1895.
+In 1845 the Poor Law (Scotland) Act established Parochial Boards throughout the country, which were replaced by Parish Councils in 1895.
 The duties of the Parish Councils were in turn transferred to town or district councils after the 1929 Local Government (Scotland) Act.

-The poor laws were revoked in 1948 when the National Insurance and National Assistance Acts were passed, creating the postwar welfare state which was funded by National Insurance and administered by the National Assistance Board in conjunction with local authorities.
+The poor laws were revoked in 1948 when the National Insurance and National Assistance Acts were passed, creating the post-war welfare state which was funded by National Insurance and administered by the National Assistance Board in conjunction with local authorities.

 Finding people in poor law records